Hedge Garlic - Alliaria petiolata

 Scientific name meaning: Alliaria is Latin in origin and means "resembling an allium".
 This is in reference to Hedge-garlic's garlic-like smell.
 Petiolata means having a long leaf stalk, such as this plant's basal leaves

-During year one, it forms a basal rosette of kidney-shaped leaves with toothed edges.
+During year one, it forms a basal rosette of leaves.

 Use as a food The leaves and flowers of Hedge Garlic can be used raw in salads, or lightly steamed.
 Some people get a strong unpleasant taste after a few seconds of chewing the leaves.
 However, a dressing usually cuts through any overpowering flavour.